Olo Care in the healthcare network

 For over 30 years, Olo Care has been offered to pregnant women and families across Quebec through CLSCs and community-based organizations members of Olo.

 The Olo Care initiative offers personalized support.
-An Olo care provider guides a family throughout a child’s first 1,000 days, from pregnancy to age 2.
-Thematic meetings are organized by the care provider, who also offers tools, tips, prenatal multivitamins and food vouchers.
-The goal of the Olo Care initiative is to break down the barriers to healthy eating and foster the health of babies as well as the introduction of healthy eating habits.
+A care provider guides a family throughout a child’s first 1,000 days, from pregnancy to age 2.
+Thematic meetings are organized by the care provider, who also offers tools, tips, prenatal multivitamins and food coupons.

 Because early childhood is when eating habits are learned, Olo Care offers parents tools to raise their capacity for action and help them shape their child’s eating behaviours.
 The tools include a recipe book, a weekly menu planner and baby books.

 Once the baby is born, an Olo care provider continues to support the family.
 The goal is to strengthen and deepen knowledge about healthy eating and to further increase the family’s capacity for action.
-Postnatal food vouchers are handed out during meetings to help families access and discover healthy foods.
+Postnatal food coupons are handed out during meetings to help families access and discover healthy foods.

 Olo Care leads to the desired outcome: a healthy baby with an adequate birth weight, and new parents who can act as role models to help their child develop healthy eating habits early on.